 Yes it is, and it’s a strong argument for parity, that is, treating and funding addiction services on par with other ‘biologic’ health services

-(A quick look at) the science of addiction
+The science of addiction

 Craving and triggers

 “Triggers” (learned environmental cues reinforced by years of addiction) increase the craving to consume substances or gamble.
 A trigger might be the smell of beer at a sporting event, an ad for a casino, or the public bench where a person would meet a dealer.

 Alcohol and other drugs act in the same way on the brain.
 They increase the level of dopamine (and other chemical messengers) in the reward system, creating a feeling of pleasure that can become an addiction.